-- 214. Defendants intended for Delaware consumers to rely on their omissions and concealments and to continue purchasing Defendants' fossil fuel products without regard for the damage such products cause. - 215.
-Knowledge of the risks associated with the routine use of fossil fuel products is material to Delaware consumers' decisions to purchase and use those products. - 216.
-As in the case of cigarettes, history demonstrates that when consumers are made aware of the harmful effects or qualities of the products they purchase, they often choose not to purchase them, to reduce their purchases, or to make different purchasing decisions.
-This phenomenon holds especially true when products have been shown to harm public health or the environment.
-For example, increased consumer awareness of the role of pesticides in harming human health, worker health, and the environment has spurred a growing market for food grown organically and without the use of pesticides.
-With access to information about how their food is grown, consumers have demanded healthier choices, and the market has responded. - 217.
+- 225. Defendants intended for Annapolis consumers to rely on their omissions and concealments and to continue purchasing Defendants' fossil fuel products without regard for the damage such products cause. - 226.
+Knowledge of the risks associated with the routine use of fossil fuel products is material to Annapolis consumers' decisions to purchase and use those products. - 227.
+As in the case of cigarettes, history demonstrates that when consumers are made aware of the harmful effects or qualities of the products they purchase, they often choose not to purchase them, to reduce their purchases, or to make different purchasing decisions. - 228.
 There are now various local government initiatives to require climate change warning labels on gasoline pumps based on the principle that consumers will change their purchasing decisions when they have direct access to accurate information about the connection between their consumption of fossil fuels and climate change.
-Similar to health warnings on tobacco products, which aim to educate consumers and thereby reduce public health risks, governments recognize that fossil fuel warning labels that accurately relay risk can educate consumers and thereby reduce the risks and costs associated with climate change.

-218. For example, a consumer who received accurate information that fossil fuel use was a primary driver of climate change and the resultant dangers to the environment and people might purchase less fossil fuel products, or decide to buy none at all.
-Consumers might opt to avoid or combine car travel trips; carpool; switch to more fuel-efficient vehicles, hybrid vehicles, or electric vehicles; use a carsharing service; seek transportation alternatives all or some of the time, if available (e.g., public transportation, biking, or walking); or adopt any combination of these choices.
+Just as health warnings on tobacco products educate consumers and thereby reduce public health risks, governments recognize that fossil fuel warning labels that accurately relay risk can educate consumers and thereby reduce the risks and costs associated with climate change. - 229.
+For example, a consumer who received accurate information that fossil fuel use was a primary driver of climate change and the resultant dangers to the environment and people might purchase less fossil fuel products, or decide to buy none at all.
+Consumers might opt to avoid or combine car travel trips; carpool; switch to more fuel-efficient vehicles, hybrid vehicles, or electric vehicles; use a car-sharing service; seek transportation alternatives all or some of the time, if available (e.g., public transportation, biking, or walking); or adopt any combination of these choices.
 In addition, informed consumers contribute toward solving environmental problems by supporting companies that they perceive to be developing "green" or more environmentally friendly products.